Table of Contents

 Blockchain, in particular, solves many of the current dilemmas, spanning banking to legality to supply chain management.
 Many industry insiders have pushed for its adoption, for many different applications, but regulators have yet to get on board.

-If the same set of scandals continue to play out, and we fail to learn from the mistakes of the past, it will become increasingly challenging to move forward.
+If the same set of scandals continues to play out, and we fail to learn from the mistakes of the past, it will become increasingly challenging to move forward.
 The industry urgently needs a global framework to build on, one that is focused on transparency and consumer safety.